Jaya Ahsan hopes people in Bengal & Bangladesh would be able to see each other's films | Entertainment

 - India

-Actor Jaya Ahsan, who is in the city to attend the Fourth Bangladesh Film Festival, hoped that lawmakers would do the needful for opening up the film market in the two neighbouring countries so that people on both sides of the border would be able to see each other's films.
+Actor Jaya Ahsan, who is in the city to attend the Fourth Bangladesh Film Festival, hoped that lawmakers would take steps to open up the film market in the two neighbouring countries so that people on both sides of the border would be able to see each other's films.

 Ahsan talking to PTI on the sidelines of the film festival here on Tuesday, said her fans in West Bengal did not get the opportunity to see her works in Bangladesh and vice-versa.